Alert

 When an aggravation is confirmed to be permanent (the aggravation of the pre-existing condition results in permanent disability or work restrictions), review the claim for permanent clinical impairmentA permanent clinical impairment evaluation measures the worker’s physical and/or psychological function and determines whether their injury has resulted in a lasting functional impairment.
 The evaluation can be completed by a trained WCB specialist or general practitioner examiner and can be done simultaneously with an independent medical exam for multiple issues or questions..

 Review for permanent clinical impairment (PCI) should take place 24 months from the date of accident or surgery (whichever is latest).
-See Policy 03-02, Part II, Application 1, Question 5 - Aggravation of a Preexisting Condition.
+Refer to Policy 03-02, Part II, Application 1, Question 5 - Aggravation of a Pre-existing Condition.

 Administrative tasks